 It is worthwhile noting here that the Falls vary considerably throughout the year depending on the levels of the Zambezi river.
-See our Victoria Falls Calendar

-In mid December the river starts to rise with the onset of the rainy season and this high water continues right through until about June.
-During this time the volume of water plummeting over the Falls is enormous, there will be lots of spray and you will get very wet, camera equipment etc. needs to be protected.
+See our Victoria Falls Calendar and you will get very wet, camera equipment etc. needs to be protected.
 If you don't want to get wet take a raincoat.
 However, it is somewhat of a cleansing experience to get soaked to the skin by these magnificent Falls.
 Generally the weather is hot to very hot and the cool spray is very welcoming.
 On overcast cold days it would be a different story.